Training Theory in Training Police Narcotic Dogs

 Introducing Odor to New Dogs

 The first approach was brought to America from the police dog handler school in Stukkenbrock Germany 25 years ago.
 It has been used extensively ever since.
-Some call it the Pizza approach others refer to it as the soup approach.
+Some call it the Pizza Method, while others refer to it as the soup approach.

-Whatever one cares to call it, on day one of training, the dog is presented with a cocktail of odors that contain all the various odors the dog will eventually be expected to indicate on.
+Whatever you care to call it, it is used on day one of training, where the dog is presented with a cocktail of odors that contain all the various odors the dog will eventually be expected to indicate on.

-The analogy to this method is when people enter a pizzeria they smell pizza.
-When dogs enter a pizzeria they smell tomatoes, flour, onions, oregano etc. etc. The bottom line is this method works.
+The analogy to this method is when people enter a pizzeria, they smell pizza.
+When dogs enter a pizzeria, they smell tomatoes, flour, onions, oregano, etc. The bottom line is this method works.

-Once the dogs are fluent in indicating on that odor a second odor can be added to the search (along with the original odor).
+In this training method, the dogs learn to detect one odor at a time.
+Once the dogs are fluent in indicating on that odor, a second odor can be added to the search (along with the original odor).
 The dog is then exposed to two odors.

-Trainers who have worked with detector dogs for long periods of time (25 years) will tell you that both systems work just fine but the pizza method is faster.
-They make that claim based on experience, not on a scientific paper.
+Trainers who have worked with detector dogs for long periods of time (25 years or more) will tell you that both systems work just fine, but the pizza method is faster.
+They make that claim based on years of experience.

 The one-odor group claims that new science proves the one-odor system works better at introducing odor.
 This probably seems like a silly thing to argue over.
 Who cares if one system is a little faster at teaching a new dog to recognize odor?